LLED 421 (3.0) Online – Course Outline

 The purpose of this online course is to help French as second language teachers to improve their linguistic and metalinguistic knowledge in French as well as their pedagogy in grammar teaching through a reflexive process of guided observation and analysis of language discourse in authentic texts corresponding to different functions of language (i.e., past tense related to narration).
 They will also learn how to teach text grammar with the same process in their classroom.
 A secondary objective is for teachers to collect resources to teach French in their classroom.

 Anyone who is admissible to UBC can register for credit in this online course.
 Students must be fluent in French as the course is entirely in French and at a high level.
-There are two levels, Intermediate and Advanced, which correspond to the core French students and French immersion students.
+There are two levels, Intermediate and Advanced, which correspond to the Core French students and French immersion students.
+This is not a course for beginners of French.
 This course is for students who are fluent in French but need to work on their accuracy and understanding of linguistic structures as they serve as tools to communicate.
 It is also a course that teaches future or current teachers of French how to teach grammar in a communicative way from the observation of texts.
 At the same time, students learn about grammatical rules in French needed to communicate with accuracy.

 - Become familiar with the latest research on grammar teaching in second language classrooms.